RUSM Alumni Council

 Dr. Alia found her calling in the field of OB/GYN while rotating at Mt.
 Sinai Hospital during her third year at Ross.
 Her passion for helping others led her to become a peer tutor, mentor and neuroanatomy teaching assistant while on island.
 During her fourth year, she became involved with Atlantic Humanitarian Relief, an organization that coordinates medical missions to Jordan and Syria.
 Now in her second year of residency, Dr. Alia is preparing for her third mission abroad.

-Dr. Green is currently completing his residency training in internal medicine at the University of Florida.
-He is a member of several professional organizations including the American Medical Student Association, American College of Physicians and American College of Gastroenterology.
+Dr. Green is currently completing his Fellowship in Pulmonary and Critical Care medicine at the University of Florida Health.
+He is a member of several professional organizations including the American College of Physicians, American College of Chest Physicians and American Thoracic Society.
 Dr. Green is grateful for the opportunity given to him by Ross.
 “As an alumni council member, I would like to share my story and help other students in search of finding a home at a prestigious university.”

 Prior to enrolling in medical school, Dr. King was an accomplished educator, having taught anatomy at several prestigious medical schools in the Boston area and abroad, including RUSM.
 During his last two years on faculty at RUSM, he concurrently attended RUSM as a medical student.
 Upon graduation, Dr. King obtained a categorical residency at the Medical College of Georgia and went on to serve as chief surgery resident in 2014-2015.
 Following residency, he completed his fellowship training in colon and rectal surgery at the University of Minnesota.
 Dr. King is currently on faculty at University of Wisconsin School of Medicine and Public Health.